We are the Borg – resistance is futile

 I just had a phone call with an old friend and we discussed the newest announcement about Trafigura and Sonangol teaming up and trading LNG globally.
 He was a bit puzzled on how Trafigura pulled off what so many others had failed to do but what’s so surprising about it?

 I sometimes have a feeling that the LNG world expects miracles to happen.
 When a teenager hits the world with his dreams and aspirations, there is a lot of foolishness and exuberance.
 Nothing wrong with this – it is more than normal for this age.
-We all had our dreams and we expected the world to beat a path to our door in order to give us a huge welcome, a hug and then the fun gets going.
+We all had our dreams and we expected the world to beat a path to our door to give us a huge welcome, a hug, and then the fun gets going.

 But reality is different – at my age, you should know.
 Taking a long hard look into the LNG world, you might come to different conclusions.
-Because all those – booking capacity at regasification terminals and then sitting tight until good things happen – just behave like our teenager.
+Because all those – booking capacity at regasification terminals and then sitting tight until good things happen – just behave like our teenagers.

 Why are most buyers not actively dealing with their LNG problem?
 Look at who they are and you will see part of the answer.